jack80342/ShadowsocksX-NG/README.md

 [![Build Status](https://travis-ci.org/shadowsocksr/ShadowsocksX-NG.svg?branches=develop)](https://travis-ci.org/shadowsocksr/ShadowsocksX-NG)

-Next Generation of [ShadowsocksX](https://github.com/shadowsocks/shadowsocks-iOS) with SSR support.
+Next Generation of [ShadowsocksX](https://github.com/shadowsocks/shadowsocks-iOS) with limited SSR support.

 ## Why?

-It's hard to maintain the original implement.
-There are too many unused code in it.
-It also embed ss-local source.
-It's crazy to maintain dependencies of ss-local.
+The original implement embed ss-local source.
+This makes it hard to update ss-local.
-So it's hard to update ss-local version.

 Now I just copy the ss-local from Homebrew.
 Run ss-local executable as a Launch Agent in background.
 Serve pac js file as a file url.
-So there are only some souce code related to GUI left.
+So only some souce code related to GUI left.
-Then I rewrite the GUI code by swift.

 ## Requirements